HoTT/Coq-HoTT/INSTALL.md

      and `opam`

          brew update
-         brew install objective-caml pkgconfig automake autoconf
+         brew install pkgconfig automake autoconf
          brew install libffi libxml2
          brew install lablgtk gtksourceview
+         export PKG_CONFIG_PATH="/usr/local/opt/libffi/lib/pkgconfig:/usr/local/opt/libxml2/lib/pkgconfig:/usr/local/opt/gtksourceview/lib/pkgconfig"

+		 However, for installing OCaml and its utilities we highly recommend using the Opam package manager for Ocaml (https://opam.ocaml.org/doc/Install.html).
+Use opam2, and then
+     install a recent version of Ocaml with

+         opam init
+         eval `opam env`
+         opam switch create 4.06.1
+         eval `opam env`
          opam install ocamlfind num
-         export PKG_CONFIG_PATH="/usr/local/opt/libffi/lib/pkgconfig:/usr/local/opt/libxml2/lib/pkgconfig:/usr/local/opt/gtksourceview/lib/pkgconfig"
          opam install conf-gtksourceview lablgtk

+   * MS Windows: [Note that these instructions have not been updated for a while, they may be out of date.
+If you have trouble, please open an issue on the repository github tracker.]

-   * MS Windows: we recommend that you install the 32-bit version of cygwin (installer at http://www.cygwin.com/setup-x86.exe) and, in the setup process install all of the packages mentioning `ocaml`, as well as `make` and `git` and `dos2unix`.
+	 	 We recommend that you install the 32-bit version of cygwin (installer at http://www.cygwin.com/setup-x86.exe) and,
+     in the setup process install all of the packages mentioning `ocaml`, as well as `make` and `git` and `dos2unix`.
 (The 64-bit